 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive a small commission at no extra cost to you.
 All opinions remain my own.

-4 Easy Steps to Become a Teacher Blogger
+4 Easy Tips to Become a Teacher Blogger (Make Extra Income)

 If you are wanting to become a teacher blogger, you’ve come to the right place!
 Since I have started my Little Learning Corner website, I have received numerous messages asking for tips on how to set up a teacher blog.
 Starting a blog can be an intimidating process, but if you take it slow, and follow these 4 easy steps, you can become a teacher blogger in no time!

 I have used blogger and wordpress.org, and HIGHLY recommend using wordpress.
+Blogger vs. WordPress.org is like comparing apples to oranges.
 Blogger was basic, but WordPress.org gives you more control over your blogging experience, and WAY better security!

 Let’s not make this more complicated than it has to be.
 I will list 4 easy steps to get started with a teacher blog, then go into each step in greater detail.